tidyr

 Scheduled Refresh - a surprisingly simple fix

-Scheduled Refresh wasn’t working, despite the correct credentials being supplied with the correct account and privileges.
+Scheduled Refresh wasn’t working on our server, despite the correct credentials being supplied with the correct account and privileges.
 The fix was simple, but not particularly obvious.
 Continue reading Scheduled Refresh - a surprisingly simple fix

 PreppinData - accepting the challenge with R and PowerBI